ICICLE-ai/faf-api-ICICLE/README.md

 ---

 ## Acknowledgements
-Thanks to colleagues at Texas Advanced Computing Center (TACC) who are hosting the FAF API as part of the NSF AI ICICLE Institute.
+Thanks to colleagues at Texas Advanced Computing Center (TACC) who are hosting the FAF API as part of the NSF AI ICICLE Institute (OAC 2112606).
 Thanks to the US Bureau of Transportation Statistics Freight Analysis Framework for guidance.

 ---
 ## References